niwokzaay/Blog-Preview-Card-Desktop/README.md

 # Blog-Preview-Card-Desktop

-Here is a newbie project.
-Its a blog-preview-card that I recreated to look like the original as best possible using only HTML and CSS.
-I have attached almost al of the resources I have used to develop and recreate the project.
+Your users should be able to:

+- See hover and focus states for all interactive elements on the page

-This Challenge by Frontend Mentor.
-Coded by niwok zaay.
+- Challenge by Frontend Coded by Niwok Zaay